The Most Beautiful Destinations for Winter Glamping in New England

 Winter glamping in the trees!
 Photo credit: VRBO

 Located in the Lakes Region of New Hampshire, this family-friendly treehouse is nestled 12 feet up in the trees.
-Created from both new and reclaimed materials, this cozy winter glamping retreat features all the comforts of home, including a kitchenette, a bathroom with a shower, and beds for four guests.
+Created from both new and reclaimed materials, this cozy winter glamping retreat features all the comforts of home, including a kitchenette, a shower-equipped bathroom, and beds for four guests.

 Recreation near Sandborton: Gunstock Mountain Resort is a great family-friendly ski mountain with night skiing and tubing.